 Veronica Chambers knows how to tell a story.
-Whether it’s her own, a celebrity collaborator’s, or a whole company’s, Veronica’s stories are always infused with a passion that’s palpable.
-She shared with us some of her insights on creativity, collaboration, and inspiration that are sure to ignite a spark in fellow creatives.
+Whether it’s her own books about Michelle Obama and Beyoncé, or a whole company’s, Veronica’s stories are always infused with a passion that’s palpable and personal.
+She shares insights on creativity, collaboration, and inspiration — that are sure to ignite a spark in fellow creatives.

 What was the initial spark that led to writing?

 This is always a hard question because I feel like I’ve had two lives: one as a reader and one as a writer.
 My spark as a reader came from my mom’s side of the family.
 In Panama, my grandmother taught herself how to read by looking at illustrated books.
 While in England, my mom fell in love with Agatha Christie and Sherlock Holmes.
 I grew up in a house where reading was a part of how we became English speakers and Americans.
 The written part grew out of that.
 In college, I tutored a girl in Spanish who wrote for YM, a teen magazine.
 She noticed that I was writing all the time and encouraged me to get an internship at a magazine.
 I sat with a New York City phonebook and called every magazine.
 Everyone told me no in some clipped and brutal way.
 When I got to “S”, I called Sassy magazine and they said to come on in.
 Being a teenager at a teen magazine automatically gave me a voice.

 You’re involved in things beyond just writing, you’re editing, teaching, consulting, etc. Tell us a bit about Light Bulb Ink.